 What is Night Owls?

-On the first Friday night of each month trained volunteers provide an evening of individualized care and fun for children with special needs and their siblings, ages 1 month to 12 years, at the Fisher Early Learning Center on the University of Denver campus.
+On the first Friday night of each month trained volunteers provide an evening of individualized care and fun for children with special needs and their siblings, ages 1 month through 12 years, at the Fisher Early Learning Center on the University of Denver campus.

 The children participate in pre-planned activities and events according to each child’s interest.
 Nurses are on-site at all times to assist with any medical needs that may arise during the evening.
 In addition, DU's security team monitors the Center throughout each evening.
 The evening is free of charge to the families attending.